S-F-III/MATHSchedulePuller/README.md

 # INSTRUCTIONS

--First download the .csv file [faculty](https://github.com/S-F-III/MATHSchedulePuller/blob/main/faculty.csv) -Then go to the releases section of the repo and download the latest version of the Schedule Puller file -This can be found on the right side of the main page.
+- First download the .csv file [faculty](https://github.com/S-F-III/MATHSchedulePuller/blob/main/faculty.csv)
+- Then go to the releases section of the repo and download the latest version of the Schedule Puller file
+- This can be found on the right side of the main page.

 ---

--Second put the [faculty](https://github.com/S-F-III/MATHSchedulePuller/blob/main/faculty.csv) file and The Schedule Puller file in the same folder
+- Second put the [faculty](https://github.com/S-F-III/MATHSchedulePuller/blob/main/faculty.csv) file and The Schedule Puller file in the same folder
--its best not to run the program in the Downloads folder since it will create a new file
+- its best not to run the program in the Downloads folder since it will create a new file

 ---

--Third run the Schedule Puller file and follow the instructions in the window that is opened -once the program is complete you should see a file called final_output which will have semester's class information.
+- Third run the Schedule Puller file and follow the instructions in the window that is opened
+- once the program is complete you should see a file called final_output which will have semester's class information.

 # Aditional Info